Battle of Öland (1789): Background

-The Russian fleet had spent the winter of 1788–1789 in split into several elements at Copenhagen, Reval and Kronstadt.
-Together with newly built ships and effective repairs of ships damaged earlier the Russians were looking to be able to deploy around 40 ships capable to taking part to battle line with combined crew of roughly 30 000 men.
-Admiral Samuel Grieg who had commanded the Russian fleet at the Battle of Hogland had perished in the autumn 1788 and Admiral Von Dessin who had commanded the elements of the Russian fleet deployed to Copenhagen was removed from command.
-They were replaced respectively with Admirals Vasili Chichagov and Timofei Kozljaninov.
-The goal for the Russian naval operations in 1789 was to link together the separated fleet elements and then engage the Swedish fleet as soon as possible while meanwhile providing forces to uphold the blockades of the shipping routes along the Finnish coast.
+The Russian fleet had spent the winter of 1788–1789 split into several elements at Copenhagen, Reval and Kronstadt.
+Together with newly built ships and effective repairs of ships damaged earlier the Russians were planning to deploy around 40 ships capable to taking part in a battle line with a total complement of roughly 30 000 men.
+Admiral Samuel Grieg who had commanded the Russian fleet at the Battle of Hogland had perished in the autumn of 1788 and Admiral Von Dessin who had commanded the elements of the Russian fleet deployed to Copenhagen was removed from command.
+They were replaced respectively by Admirals Vasily Chichagov and Timofei Kozljaninov.
+The goal for the Russian naval operations in 1789 was to combine the separated fleet elements and then engage the Swedish fleet as soon as possible while meanwhile providing forces to uphold the blockades of the shipping routes along the Finnish coast.

 Lack of crews prevented the Swedish fleet from any training or exercises and it was effectively confined to the docks.
-The fleet was finally able to set sail on 6 July despite that several ships were still undermanned, several lacking more than hundred men from their complements.
-Having assembled 21 ships of the line and 8 large frigates under his flag, Prince Karl, Duke of Södermanland decided to intercept the Russian fleet near the island of Öland before the elements of the Russian fleet would be able to link up.
+The fleet was finally able to set sail on 6 July despite that several ships were still undermanned, several lacking more than one hundred men from their complements.
+Having assembled 21 ships of the line and 8 large frigates under his flag, Prince Charles, Duke of Södermanland, decided to intercept the Russian fleet near the island of Öland before all of the elements of the Russian fleet would be able to link up.
 Admiral Otto Henrik Nordenskjöld acted as flag-captain to the Duke Charles.

 Battle

 After setting sail the Swedish fleet patrolled the waters between Skåne, Rügen, Bornholm and Sjælland in the southern Baltic Sea.
-Fleet was still not clean from diseases (mainly the relapsing fever) and several small dispatch vessels were used for shipping healthy men to fleet while transporting ever growing number of sick back to Karlskrona.
-On 23 July did the Swedish fleet receive news that 35 ship strong Russian fleet had been seen outside of Gotland and finally at noon on 25 July were the first Russian ships sighted.
-Both fleets took northernly heading and Swedish tried to close in the distance.
+The fleet was still not free from diseases (mainly the relapsing fever) and several small dispatch vessels were used for shipping healthy men to fleet while transporting ever growing number of sick back to Karlskrona.
+On 23 July the Swedish fleet received news that the 35 strong Russian fleet had been seen outside of Gotland and finally at noon on 25 July the first Russian ships were sighted.
+Both fleets took northerly headings and the Swedish tried to close in the distance.

 The Russian fleet attempted to slip between the Swedes and Karlskrona but when it became clear that it would not succeed the Russians were content with just keeping distance to the Swedes.
-Winds were getting stronger which prevented either side from taking action later on 25 July 1789.
-On morning of 26 July fleets again sighted each other and Swedes again attempted to close in and engage the Russian but were unable to do so as the Russian fleet carefully avoided it.
-Further problem for the Swedes was that the rear-guard commanded by Admiral Per Lilliehorn had become separated from the rest of the fleet and did not rejoin it despite of repeatedly being ordered to do so.
+Winds were strenghtening which prevented either side from taking action later on 25 July 1789.
+On the morning of 26 July the fleets again sighted each other and the Swedes again attempted to close in and engage the Russians but were unable to do so as the Russian fleet carefully avoided it.
+A further problem for the Swedes was that the rear-guard commanded by Admiral Per Lilliehorn had become separated from the rest of the fleet and did not rejoin it despite repeatedly being ordered to do so.